In Michigan, restrictions on gun rights start the minute an individual is charged with domestic violence.

 Once charged with domestic violence, an individual is prohibited from obtaining a license to purchase, carry, or transport a pistol (this is the tan card obtained from a gun store that must then be filed with the local police department).

-Further, if an individual charged with domestic violence has a Concealed Pistol License (CPL), they will receive notice from the County Concealed Weapons Licensing Board that any existing CPL is suspended.
+Further, if an individual charged with domestic violence has a Concealed Pistol License (CPL), they’ll receive notice from the County Concealed Weapons Licensing Board that any existing CPL is suspended.

-At the first court hearing after being charged with domestic violence, called an Arraignment, the court will almost always enter a “No Contact Order” preventing the individual charged from having contact with their accuser.
+At the first court hearing after being charged with domestic violence, called an arraignment, the court will almost always enter a “No Contact Order” preventing the individual charged from having contact with their accuser.

 Can I Still Own a Gun After a Domestic Violence Conviction?

-If ultimately convicted of misdemeanor domestic violence in Michigan, an individual is then prohibited under Michigan law from obtaining a CPL for 8 years following the conviction.
+If ultimately convicted of misdemeanor domestic violence in Michigan, an individual is then prohibited under Michigan law from obtaining a CPL for eight years following the conviction.

 Why Does Federal Law Matter When I Want to Purchase a Handgun in Michigan?

 In Michigan, an individual must be 21 years or older to buy a pistol from a Federal Firearm License dealer (FFL) and 18 years or older to purchase from a private seller.

 The dealer will then call the National Instant Criminal Background Check System (NICS), provide the individual’s information to the FBI, and the FBI will then complete a background check and let the dealer know whether the individual is approved or denied.

 Since a misdemeanor domestic violence conviction is prohibited under federal law, a Michigan resident who has been convicted of domestic violence will not be permitted to purchase a gun from a federally licensed firearms dealer located in Michigan.

 If an individual is seeking to purchase a pistol from a private seller and not an FFL dealer, they must first obtain and fill out a pistol purchase permit from their local police agency (city police department or county sheriff’s department).

 As such, a conviction for misdemeanor domestic violence will block an individual from obtaining a license to purchase, which is required to purchase any firearm in Michigan through a private seller.

 What Can I Do to Retain or Restore My Gun Rights?

-Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
-He is known for his trial preparation by fellow attorneys, judges and clients alike.
-As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
+Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
+He’s known for his trial preparation by fellow attorneys, judges and clients alike.
+As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
-Barton has received specialized scientific training through the American Chemical Society.
+Barton has received specialized scientific training through the American Chemical Society, and is the only forensic lawyer-scientist in Michigan.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
-He is also an active member of the National Association of Criminal Defense Attorneys and has also graduated from their National Criminal Defense Trial College in Macon, Georgia.
+He’s also an active member of the National Association of Criminal Defense Attorneys and has graduated from their National Criminal Defense Trial College in Macon, Georgia.

-Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013, 2014, 2019 and 2020 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
-Barton Morris was also chosen as a Super Lawyer in Criminal Defense.
+Barton Morris is consistently chosen as a Top Lawyer of Metro Detroit and for DUI/OWI and criminal defense by DBusiness Magazine and Hour Magazine.
+He has also been chosen as a Super Lawyer in Criminal Defense.